 Is this course for beginners?

-Yes, this course does not assume that you have gardening experience.
-It is designed as an introduction on how to make an outdoor space more friendly for birds, and will introduce the essentials on how to get started.
+This course is designed as an introduction on how to make outdoor spaces more friendly for birds, and will introduce the essentials on how to get started.
+We don’t assume that you have gardening experience and, for those who are experienced gardeners, it offers a host of resources that will help you garden from a bird’s perspective.

 Can I take this course if I don’t have a yard?